kevgo/dot-files/README.md

   this hows all the functions that could be provided as that parameter)
 - `:GoCallers` shows all places in which the function under the cursor is called
-- `:GoImpl` creates the missing methods for the struct under the cursor so that it implements the interface provided by the user
+- `:GoImpl` creates the missing methods for the struct under the cursor so that it implements the interface provided as a parameter
-- `:GoPlay` uploads the current file to the Go Playground and puts the URL into the clipboard
+- `:GoPlay` uploads the current file (or just the selection) to the Go Playground and puts the URL into the clipboard

 #### Compile YouCompleteMe